Board of Directors For Aveanna Healthcare

 Rod Windley has enjoyed a long and distinguished career in the healthcare industry.
 His story is one of building companies and fighting to bring care to some of the most vulnerable and medically fragile patients in the world.

-Mr. Windley currently serves as the Executive Chairman of Aveanna Healthcare, which was formed through the merger of PSA Healthcare and Epic Health Services.
+Mr. Windley currently serves as Chairman of the Board of Aveanna Healthcare.
 Prior to the formation of Aveanna in 2017, Mr. Windley served as Executive Chairman of PSA Healthcare.

 Mr. Windley has supported numerous charities, including NAHC's Foundation for Hospice and Homecare, the March of Dimes, the Crohn's and Colitis Foundation of America, and the T.J.
 Martell Foundation.
 He also created the Foundation for Medically Fragile Children, which today is called FOCUS + Fragile Kids.

-Mr. Windley has been recognized with many awards, and in 2012 he was inducted into the Home Care and Hospice Hall of Fame alongside such notables as Mother Teresa, President Bill Clinton, Congressman Claude Pepper, and Senators Frank E. Moss, Susan Collins, and Ted Kennedy.
+Mr. Windley has been recognized as the recipient of many awards, and in 2012 he was inducted into the Home Care and Hospice Hall of Fame alongside such notables as Mother Teresa, President Bill Clinton, Congressman Claude Pepper, and Senators Frank E. Moss, Susan Collins, and Ted Kennedy.
 He is a graduate of the University of West Florida with degrees in finance and accounting.